alisio/Minute-Ninja/README.md

 - **German** - Formelle Sitzungsprotokolle

 ### Prompt Templates
 MinuteNinja uses optimized prompt templates for each language.
-The English template structure is:
+The English template structure includes automatic title and date inference:

 ```
 Based on the transcript below, generate a formal meeting minutes document in English containing:
+0. Meeting title and date (if not provided below, infer from context and mark as "Inferred")
 1. List of participants identified in the transcript
 2. Meeting agenda
 3. Main points discussed